stellla/Image-Processing-Interface/README.md

 ##Code Example:

-The main search algorithm is responsible for finding a matching set and implemented in the next set of methods:
+The main search algorithm is responsible for finding a matching set.
+Implementation is the next set of methods:

 DoItBtn_Click.cs,
 findObjectsInPath.cs,